google/applied-machine-learning-intensive/v2/00_prerequisites/00_introduction_to_python/slides.md

 ```

 <!--
-Python supports core data types that you have probably seen if you have programmed in another programing language.
+Python supports core data types that you have probably seen if you have programmed in another programming language.
 Here you can see four basic types:

 * integer: whole numbers (can be negative)
 * float: decimal numbers (can be negative)